SppamLite/sppamlitte-ui/README.md

 # sppamlitte-ui

-This package is for my personally projects.
-However you are welcome to use it :)
+sppamlitte-ui is a set of ui components built for dashboard applications.

+---
+🤠 Made for my personal projects, still under development 🚧.
+---